-The General History of Car Seats
+The General History of Car Seats: Then and Now

 When you ponder the history of car seats and look at the dates of when advances actually took place from the creation to acceptance and from the regulation to the legal requirement of usage, you may wonder if it’s because of critics that things took so long.

-Early car seats were designed simply to lift the child to allow him to look out the window and to keep the child more or less in one spot in the car.
-This is really not surprising.
+The apparent lack of safety is really not surprising.
 After all, occupant safety wasn’t in top form in the early days of automobiles.
 It wasn’t until 1959 that a 3-point seat belt (lap-shoulder belt) was even available in cars.

 By 1968 auto manufacturers were getting into the game with the first car seats designed for crash protection.
 Ford developed the Tot-Guard and General Motors developed the Love Seat for Toddlers, followed quickly by the GM Infant Love Seat (the first rear-facing only restraint).
 Then there came the Bobby Mac convertible seat.